dimakornev13/trello/README.md

 11. art test (in the first terminal)
 12. add trello-copy.my to hosts file
+13. change path to your project's folder in the Homestead.yaml
 ```

 ## Login into different browsers like: